skagedal/blog.skagedal.tech/_posts/2023-01-05-habit-tracker-repository.md

 Again, thank you ChatGPT!
 Do I really need that extra bit of configuration though?
 I'm gonna try just adding the repository.

 I'd really like the `User` class to be a `record` – the new thing from Java 14, an immutable data type with accessors and default implementation of things like `hashCode` and `equals`.
-But I doubt Spring Data supports that.
+But I doubt Spring Data supports that[^1].
 Let's try it later perhaps.
 For now, I'll go with a simple `User` class, that with the modifications I did to the GPT-suggested schema looks like this:

 ```java
 public class User {